janklab/matlab-validoozy/README.md

 ## Usage

-To use Validatentine, install the source tree somewhere on your disk, and then:
+To use Validatentine, install the source tree somewhere on your disk, and then run `load_validatentine` from the `Mcode` directory.

-  * Add its `Mcode/extend` directory to your Matlab path
-  * Add its `Mcode/compat` directory to your Matlab path if you are running Matlab R2016b or earlier

 ## Label extension